-Figure 6 Elastic incoherent structure factor for a tunneling methyl group.

-Q: What is your estimate of V_3 based on your low temperature data and the model we have selected?
-Q: Does the EISF for the tunneling methyl group match the theoretical model in equation 9?
-If so, what is your estimate of the radius of the methyl group based on your fits?
-The effects of deuteration have been studied with this system as well [5].
-Since the nuclei in the methyl group are now composed of a proton and neutron, we would expect the moment of inertia of the rotor to be doubled.
-The calculation shown in figure 5 has been repeated with such a modification to the moment of inertia and the transition from the J= $0\rightarrow1$ states is displayed over a similar range in figure 7.
-Q: If we were to measure CD_3I rather than CH_3I , do you think that we'd be able to observe the tunnel splitting with this spectrometer?
+Figure 6 Elastic incoherent structure factors for a tunneling methyl group (solid line) and a methyl group undergoing three-fold jumps between equivalent orientations (dashed line).
+Dotted lines indicate the range of the HFBS instrument.
+Q: What is your estimate of $V_3$ based on your low temperature data and the model we have selected?
+Q: Based on the barrier height you extracted from the low temperature tunnel spectra, estimate the first librational transition.
+Q: What is your estimate of the methyl radius?
+How does it compare to the accepted proton-proton distance in methyl groups of 1.78 Å?
+The effects of deuteration also have been studied with this system [5].
+Hydrogen nuclei are composed of protons but deuterons are composed of a proton and a neutron.
+Thus we expect the moment of inertia of the rotor to double.
+The calculation shown in figure 5 has been repeated with such a modification to the moment of inertia and the transition from the J= $0 \rightarrow 1$ states is displayed over a similar range in figure 7.
+Q: If we were to measure $CD_3I$ rather than $CH_3I$ , do you think that we'd be able to observe the tunnel splitting with this spectrometer?
 Assume that the potential strength does not change from your estimate in the previous question.
+Warning: the next question is tough!